These badass camping hacks will teach you a thing or two about survival and how to have an enjoyable camping experience!

 7. Tin Can Grill

-Make your own grill out of a tin can.
-You don’t need to bring a large grille to make your favorite campfire food.
-Learn how to make this awesome tin can griller.
+Make your own grill out of a tin can so you don’t need to bring a large grill to make your favorite campfire food.
+Learn how to make this awesome tin can griller and cook camping food on a budget.

 8. Natural Insect Repellant